 Ash Wednesday is also a very inclusive feast - Anglican, Catholic and other (reformed) Christians celebrate the day.

-Why Ash Wednesday is so Obvious in Ireland
+What Ash Wednesday Looks Like in Ireland

 Very few Catholics will actually continue their fasting until the end of Lent - though this would not mean total abstinence from food.

 It is now more common to give up certain food groups, chosen by the individual, for the full 40 days of Lent.
 Some people choose to give up sweets or fattening food like butter as a kind of symbolic fast.